gbrown128/libcal-booking-bot/README.md

 # How LibCal Works

-The core of LibCal is the `process_booking.php` file.
-Obtaining booking availabilities and placing bookings is done by POST requests to this file.
+The core of LibCal is the `process_roombookings.php` file.
+Obtaining booking availabilities and placing bookings is done by GET requests to this file.

 There are three request types I am currently aware of.
 The request type is set by the `m` field in the request.